r-fukutoku/ML410_Project5/index.md

 ### 3. Apply Regressions and Variable Selection Methods
-Apply the variable selection methods that we discussed in-class such as **Ridge, Lasso, Elastic Net, SCAD, and Square Root Lasso** with **GridSearchCV (for tuning the hyper-parameters)** and record the final results, **such as the overall (on average) quality of reconstructing the sparsity pattern and the coefficients of β***.
+Apply the variable selection methods that we discussed in-class such as **Ridge, Lasso, Elastic Net, Square Root Lasso, and SCAD** with **GridSearchCV (for tuning the hyper-parameters)** and record the final results, **such as the overall (on average) quality of reconstructing the sparsity pattern and the coefficients of β***.
-The final results should include the average number of true non-zero coefficients discovered by each method, the L2 distance to the ideal solution, and the Root Mean Squared Error.
+The final results include the average number of true non-zero coefficients discovered by each method, the L2 distance to the ideal solution, and the Root Mean Squared Error.

 ```python
 # Ridge